kdayns/brewarm/readme.md

 ## more info
 * switch state may appear incorrect when rolling average is used, which is 10 by default
+* timestamp is logged in local time, make sure your timezone is set
 * sensors in log files are bound to ther name in configuration, changing sensor's name will prevent from correctly resuming session
 * shutdown from ui will stop logging session and it will not auto resume on next startup
 * saving configuration or adding comment also triggers reading sensors and storing data points